-In the heart of this memorial there is a statue of President standing gracefully in the campus.
+In the heart of this memorial, there is a statue of the President standing gracefully on the campus.

 There are beautiful cherry trees around the memorial.
-It is a gift of the Japanese authorities in Tokyo.
+It is a gift from the Japanese authorities in Tokyo.
 These trees during the flowering period, together with an excellent monument form a picturesque landscape.

 Washington National Cathedral

 Washington National Cathedral is a compulsory item in the list of places to visit first.
 This delightful building attracts tourists from all over the world with its extremely refined architecture.
 The Cathedral, built in the Gothic style, has acquired such fame mainly thanks to its stained glass windows, gargoyles, and amazing gardens that surround it.